paulwalsh-sonrai/demo-app/README.md

 # demo-app
-React app with the purposes of testing new packages.
+SolidJS app with the purposes of testing new node packages.